 It is important for a photographer, or any creative person in general, to always try to improve.
 However strange it may seem, limiting ourselves is a major contributor to betterment.

-I do it often, giving myself an assignment to photograph only round objects, or movement, just vertical lines, S-like shapes, contrasts in thick-thin or big-small, and so on.
+I do it often, assigning myself to photograph only round objects, or movement, just vertical lines, S-like shapes, contrasts in thick-thin or big-small, and so on.
 I can assure you, you will see different subjects to take pictures of.

 Some of the links are affiliate links.
 As an affiliate associate, I earn a small commission when you purchase any of the products offered through the shared links at no extra cost to you.
 This helps me to maintain this website and I thank you for supporting me.